men37/georgioland/designdoc.md

   More User Stuff:
   Additionally a user may append/redact any key of their signature or profile details.
 But not to affect the existing data associated with the already made posts or PMs.

   A user when registering has a non-mandatory email recovery option.
 As hinted before: a username is actually ascii art.
 To generate it you simply input a key (if it's not taken), then you're profile graphic is generated.
 Another key for authentication password is used.
-NO d.o.b/age/sex bullshit.
+NO d.o.b/age/sex nonsense.

 - Donations: